Image credit: Pixabay.com

 Do we come for the comforts of lattes and pastries from the coffee-bar in the foyer, or do we come for the bread and wine?

-Let’s face it, church-hopping sucks.
+Let’s face it, church-shopping sucks.
 But if the idea of finding the right church seems exhausting to the point of giving up, why not consider a church where performance and showiness is secondary?

 Why not attend a church where it isn’t so much about a popularity contest, but about uniting a community under one Body that spans across a variety of races, ages and experiences all over the world?

 Why not attend a church where musicians and all other visual distractions are off to the side, and the altar of sacrifice is the very epicenter?